 Here we are at the beginning of a crispy fresh new year, full of new and exciting photography trends to explore!
 As the visual world continues to expand and evolve, the key to staying relevant is in decoding the style that will define this year's imagery.
 And that's what you'll discover in our full Photography Trends 2019 Report.

-Just like we do every year (check our Photography Trends 2018 right here!), we have collected the most popular visual trends in stock photography for 2019, identified by visual experts from the top stock photo agencies in the market, to give you insights on what will be hot in photography and graphic design in the months to come.
+Just like we do every year we have collected the most popular visual trends in stock photography for 2019, identified by visual experts from the top stock photo agencies in the market, to give you insights on what will be hot in photography and graphic design in the months to come.

-This year report brings you a whopping 49 top visual styles, inspirations and themes in photography to explore or use in social media!
+This year's report brings you a whopping 49 top visual styles, inspirations, and themes in photography to explore or use in social media!